jupyter/jupyter_client/docs/messaging.rst

     # Information that frontend plugins might use for extra display information about completions.
     'metadata' : dict,

-    # status should be 'ok' unless an exception was raised during the request,
-    # in which case it should be 'error', along with the usual error message content
-    # in other messages.
-    'status' : 'ok'
     }

 .. versionchanged:: 5.0